CHAPTER 1. GENERAL PROVISIONS

 6-1-2.
 Method of payment

-All parking citations may be paid at the Parking Office in person, by mail, or by phone with a credit / debit card (we accept all major credit cards except American Express.)
-Payments must be made in cash, by check, or with a credit / debit card.
+All parking citations may be paid at the Parking Office in person, by mail, or on-line with a credit card (we accept all major credit cards except American Express.)
+Payments can be made in cash, by check, or with a credit / debit card at the Parking Office.
 The Parking Office will not be responsible for cash lost in the mail.
 Large amounts of coins will only be accepted if rolled.
 Upon request, our office can supply coin rolls to anyone attempting to pay by this method.

 6-1-3.
 Replacement fee